CallmeNavin/P11_Supply-Chain-Analysis/README.md

 https://www.kaggle.com/datasets/amirmotefaker/supply-chain-dataset/data

-**Period**

-- x

 **C. Methodoly**

-- SQL: Validated data completeness
+- SQLit: Validated data completeness
-    + Column types: Không có gì bất thường
+    + Column types: No anomaly → Pass
     + %Blank/null: 0% for all columns --> Pass
-    + %Zero Value for numeric columns: 0-1% for all columns --> Too small, Pass
+    + %Zero Value for numeric columns: 0-1% for all columns → Pass
-    + Outlier for numeric columns: Min - Max không có gì bất thường -> Cleaned database, import to Power BI
+    + Outlier for numeric columns: Min - Max within reasonable range
-- Power BI: Built KPI dashboards to analyze supply chain performance
+- Power BI: Built dashboards to analyze .
-  +
-2. KPI Query (lấy dữ liệu phân tích)

-Tổng doanh thu (Total Revenue).

-Tổng sản phẩm bán ra (Total Sold).

-Doanh thu theo Product type.

-Top 10 SKU theo số bán & doanh thu.

-Giá trung bình theo Product type.

-Tồn kho trung bình (Availability) theo Product type.

-3. Analytical Query (đào sâu để kể chuyện)

-Tỉ lệ doanh thu % của mỗi Product type.

-So sánh giữa tồn kho (Availability) và doanh thu.

-Sản phẩm nào tồn kho cao nhưng bán thấp (overstock risk).

-Sản phẩm nào tồn kho thấp nhưng bán cao (out-of-stock risk).

-**D. Overview, Key Findings & Actionable Plans**
+**D. Key Findings & Actionable Plans**

-**I. Overview**

-- x

-_**Key Findings**_

-- x
+- Profit Margin = 90.8% (well above 70% target) → performance is excellent
+- Costs are stable within expected thresholds
+- Inspection Results: Fail 23%, Pending 41% → product quality inconsistent, QC process too slow
+- Availability = 48.4% (industry benchmark 80–90%) → stock readiness is low.

 **_Actionable Plans_**

+- Inspection Improvement:
+  + Standardize SOPs & QC checkpoints
+  + Enhance employee training
+  + Root cause analysis for failures
+  + Supplier reassessment.
-- x
+- Inventory Optimization:
+  + Apply demand forecasting (Version 2 of this Project with time-series data)
+  + Collaborate with suppliers to reduce lead times.

-**E. Appendix**
+**E. Lesson Learned**

+- Not every dataset contains errors or anomalies, sometimes the data is already clean and the KPIs look strong.
+- In such cases, the analyst’s role is to validate completeness, confirm stability, and provide transparency rather than “fixing” issues.
+- Business value is not only about finding problems but also about confirming that operations are running well.
+- Enhancements (scenario analysis, predictive modeling) should be driven either by specific business questions from stakeholders or by the analyst’s own initiative to explore further (predictive analysis - would be build in the next versions)

+**VERSION 2: PREDICTIVE ANALYSIS**

+**A. Project Overview**

+- Extended the project with a demand forecasting model to support the action plan from Version 1 (Inventory Optimization), using time series sales data to predict future demand and improve stock availability.

+_Explore more insights in the full Power BI dashboard_

+**B. Dataset Information**

+**Source**

+- X
+- Since the original supply chain dataset did not contain time-series sales records, a new synthetic dataset with historical sales data was used to build and validate the forecasting model.

+**Period**

+- X

-_**F. About Me**_
+_**About Me**_

 Hi, I'm Navin (Bao Vy) – an aspiring Data Analyst passionate about turning raw data into actionable business insights.
 I’m eager to contribute to data-driven decision making and help organizations translate analytics into business impact.